agourlay/json-2-csv/Readme.md

 ## Todos

-- clean code
+- clean code.
-- more unit-tests
+- more unit-tests.
-- proper logging
+- proper logging.
 - extract column separator to config file.
 - perfomance optim. (duplicate sorting, fusion mapping, usage of Vector...)
 - publish either as a lib or as a runnable jar.